influxdata/telegraf/plugins/inputs/docker/README.md

   endpoint = "unix:///var/run/docker.sock"
   # Only collect metrics for these containers, collect all if empty
   container_names = []
+  ## Only collect these container labels from docker daemon, collect all if empty but note that
+  ## this will break prometheus output if containers have inconsistent label sets.
+  container_labels = []
 ```

 ### Measurements & Fields: